Bukit Panjang Government High School

-Bukit Panjang Government High School (BPGHS) is a co-educational government autonomous secondary school in Choa Chu Kang, Singapore.
+Bukit Panjang Government High School (BPGHS) is a co-educational government autonomous secondary school located in Choa Chu Kang, Singapore.

 History

-BPGHS was formed in 1960 with the merging of Bukit Panjang Secondary School and Chua Chu Kang Government Chinese Middle School into a single school building at Jalan Teck Whye.
+BPGHS was formed in the 1960's with the merging of Bukit Panjang Secondary School and Chua Chu Kang Government Chinese Middle School into a single school building at Jalan Teck Whye.
 It was the first integrated government school in Singapore.
 The spirit of the school's beginning is described on the cover of the first school magazine: "Dominating the Bukit Panjang horizon are the twin peaks of Bukit Panjang—two peaks but one hill—symbolic of the integrated Chinese and English streams of education which work and play together as one in the valley below."

 BPGHS, which was the first secondary school to be opened in the West Zone, was officially opened by Education Minister Yong Nyuk Lin on 11 January 1960.
 Sun Y-Chern was the first principal of the school.
 The first annual school sports meet was organised in 1960 and in the same year, the first batch of English stream students sat for their Cambridge School Certificate Examinations.
 The Chinese Stream Higher School Certificate classes were started in 1963 and the first batch of Chinese stream candidates sat for the Government Higher School Certificate and Government Secondary Four School Certificate Examinations in 1964.

 In 1967, the School Advisory Committee was formed.
 The school continued to make great strides in the academic field.
 In 1970, the school obtained 93.6% passes in the Chinese School Certificate Exams — the highest among all integrated schools.
 The Chinese Higher School Certificate results were second only to that of National Junior College.